France’s Céline Boutier out to break home hoodoo at Evian Championship - KTVZ

 All except the one she wants to impress at most of all – The Evian Championship.

-Tied-29th marks Boutier’s best outing in seven appearances at her home major, hosted at Evian Resort Golf Club in Evian-les-Bains, a five-and-a-half-hour drive from her home in Montrouge in the Parisian suburbs.
+Tied-29th marks Boutier’s best outing in six appearances at her home major, hosted at Evian Resort Golf Club in Evian-les-Bains, a five-and-a-half-hour drive from her home in Montrouge in the Parisian suburbs.

 On Thursday, the tournament will tee off for its 10th year as a major championship.
 Boutier will be one of four French players among the star-studded 132-player field, and the quartet can count on heavy home support from behind the ropes.